How Psychology Expert Witnesses Can Impact Criminal & Civil Cases

 Psychologist experts also play an indispensable role when a defendant raises an insanity defense.
 Some jurisdictions, such as the federal courts, prohibit psychologists from stating whether a defendant did or did not possess the requisite mental state to commit the crime.
 Such an opinion would be considered an issue reserved for the trier of fact.
 However, the experts may provide observational or diagnostic opinions as to the defendant’s behavior, which can directly inform the fact finder of the ultimate issue.

 The standard of proving insanity in the legal context is different from a clinician’s and varies throughout jurisdictions.
 Some states follow the M’Naghten test.
 This determines whether a defendant understood the nature and consequences of their actions.
-Other states look at whether the defendant was suffering from an overpowering impulse to engage in the criminal conduct.
-In either standard, a psychology expert witness can offer evidence in the form of data and studies in relation to the general issues.
+Other states look at whether the defendant was suffering from an overpowering impulse to engage in criminal conduct.
+In either standard, a psychology expert witness can offer evidence in the form of data and studies in relation to general issues.
 Psychology experts can also offer observations and reports on the defendant specifically.

 A Defendant’s Mental Capacity

 A psychology expert is not only helpful in the all-or-nothing, insanity defense context.
 There could be a scenario where a defendant is deemed competent to stand trial.
-But this defendant can still raise mental health arguments that could impact the case’s outcome.
+However, this defendant can still raise mental health arguments that could impact the case’s outcome.
 A defendant may argue that they committed the offense while suffering from a significantly reduced mental capacity that substantially contributed to the commission of the offense.
-Likewise, at sentencing, evidence of a diminished mental capacity may also increase the defendant’s chances of receiving a more lenient sentence.
+Likewise, at sentencing, evidence of diminished mental capacity may also increase the defendant’s chances of receiving a more lenient sentence.

 Psychology Experts in Civil Cases